subvisual/subvisual.com/src/posts/2016-04-12-ruby-bits-br-enumerators.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/142/image@2x.jpg
 tags:
   - development
+intro: >
-intro: "Welcome back to the world of `Enumerable` my friend.
-As Rubyists we are used to"
+  Welcome back to the world of `Enumerable` my friend.
+This time we will be looking at a somewhat hidden feature of most of its methods, they can be used without a block and have a return value that is itself an enumerator.
 ---

 Welcome back to the world of `Enumerable` my friend.
 As Rubyists we are used to